Montgomery Ward: Bankruptcy, restructuring, and liquidation

 In 1997, the logo was changed simply to "Wards" and remained in use until the chain liquidated in 2001.

 By the 1990s even its rivals began to lose ground to low-price competition from the likes of Target and Walmart, which eroded even more of Montgomery Ward's traditional customer base.
 In 1997, it filed for Chapter 11 bankruptcy, emerging from protection by the United States Bankruptcy Court for the Northern District of Illinois in August 1999 as a wholly owned subsidiary of GE Capital, which was by then its largest shareholder.

 As part of a last-ditch effort to remain competitive, the company closed over 100 retail locations in 30 U.S. states, abandoned the specialty store strategy, rebranded the chain as simply Wards, and spent millions of dollars to renovate its remaining outlets to be flashier and more consumer-friendly.
 GE Capital reneged on promises of further financial support of Montgomery Ward's restructuring plans.

 On December 28, 2000, after lower-than-expected sales during the Christmas season, the company announced it would cease operating, close its remaining 250 retail outlets, and lay off its 37,000 employees.
+The following year on March 26, Sears acquired 18 department stores from Montgomery Ward, planning to remodel and reopen these former Ward stores by 2002.
+Four of these former Montgomery Ward locations were to be converted to The Great Indoors (department store), while 14 were to be converted to Sears.